buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 .. py:class:: buildbot.status.status_gerrit_verify_status.GerritVerifyStatusPush

-:class:`GerritVerifyStatusPush` sends a verify status to gerrit using the verify-status_ Gerrit plugin.
+:class:`GerritVerifyStatusPush` sends a verify status to Gerrit using the verify-status_ Gerrit plugin.

 It is an alternate method to :bb:reporter:`GerritStatusPush`, which uses the SSH API to send reviews.